Starting a handyman business can bring you financial freedom and the satisfaction of doing rewarding, valuable work in your community.

 Only some states require you to have a license to work as a handyman.

 In many states, handymen are allowed to work without a license as long as the job doesn’t exceed a certain dollar value.
 For example, in Alaska, you only need a handyman license to work on any projects worth more than $10,000.
+And in Florida, you only need a license to do certain regulated jobs.

 This is typically fine since handymen focus on small jobs that don’t require licensed trade work, such as major remodels or renovations.